yetulaxman/ZeroCostDL4Mic/README.md

 # Deploying Google Colab notebooks in CSC environment

-ZeroCostDL4Mic deeplearning notebooks which are originally adopted from the GitHub repository [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki) are customised to work in CSC environment.
+ZeroCostDL4Mic deeplearning notebooks which are originally adapted from the GitHub repository [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki), are customised to work in CSC environment.
 Researcher working in microscopy, with  little or no coding expertise can use these popular deep learning models.

 CSC hosts notebooks on Puhti supercomputing environment.
 A CSC user is expected to have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) and be a member of a project that [has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).
-Participants can use either [Puhti web interface](www.puhti.csc.fi) or [SSH client](https://csc-training.github.io/csc-env-eff/hands-on/connecting/ssh-puhti.html) for logging into Puhti.
-The familiarity with the following main topics help you get started smoothly with hackathon:
+Users can use either [Puhti web interface](www.puhti.csc.fi) or [SSH client](https://csc-training.github.io/csc-env-eff/hands-on/connecting/ssh-puhti.html) for logging into Puhti.
+The familiarity with the following main topics help you get started smoothly with notebooks:

 - [A brief primer on using Puhti computing environment](#a-brief-primer-on-using-puhti-computing-environment)
 - [Preparing a custom Jupyter notebook](#preparing-a-custom-jupyter-notebook)